klinker41/android-smsmms/README.md

 mMessage.setType(Message.TYPE_SMSMMS);  // could also be Message.TYPE_VOICE
 ```

-And then all you have to do is send the message
+And then all you have to do is send the message!

 ``` java
 sendTransaction.sendNewMessage(message, threadId)